GeirSmestad/VolViz/README.md

 * Histogram in TF editor
 * Color/opacity band in TF editor that shows the current TF parameters
 * Dragging the *lines* and not just the nodes in TF editor
+* Possibility of changing opacity of TF nodes without assigning color at the moment a node is clicked
 * Temporarily changing TF on mouse-over of histogram, to hilight the points in the volume that have the intensity in question
 * UI to change contribution of gradients to transfer function
 * Threshold selector for first-hit render